 Parkview Health Senior Leadership

-Mike Packnett, President and Chief Executive Officer, Parkview Health
+Mike Packnett, Chief Executive Officer, Parkview Health

 Mike Packnett joined Parkview Health as president and CEO in June 2006.
 Packnett oversees the not-for-profit healthcare system that employs more than 12,000 employees.
 Parkview is the largest employer in northeast Indiana.